brendancooley/imps2019/index.md

 ### Helpful Links

-\latex is a typesetting system that will become a big part of your life as a graduate student.
-We ask that you familiarize yourself with the system and begin submitting your problem sets using latex by the **week 3**
+$\latex$ is a typesetting system that will become a big part of your life as a graduate student.
+We ask that you familiarize yourself with the system and begin submitting your problem sets using latex by the **week 3** of the preview component.

 ### Acknowledgements